Sirenentest: this very important day takes place in Switzerland every first Wednesday of February.

-Of course, the government displays signs and posters all around, and they talk about it on the radio.
-But in the end, somehow, you end up startled and a little bit scared by this sudden, scary noise from the streets.
+Ahead of the testing day, the Swiss government displays signs and posters all around.
+They also talk about it on the radio and on the evening news.
+But in the end, many of us forget about the tests until they really do take place.
+We find ourselves startled and a little bit scared by this sudden, scary noise from the streets.

 Yes, they have a siren for that, too.